Playing Dice with the Universe: Programming Quantum Computers to Play Traditional Games: Acknowledgements

 {TZ was funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) and by the Simons Foundation.
 VKM was funded by the Simons Foundation.
-The authors thank P. Douglas Renfrew for helpful conversations, and the Flatiron Institute’s Scientific Computing Core for ongoing support.
+The authors thank P. Douglas Renfrew and Christoper Edelmaier for helpful conversations, and the Flatiron Institute’s Scientific Computing Core for ongoing support.
 The computations reported in this paper were performed using resources made available by the Flatiron Institute, or using an allocation on the D-Wave quantum annealer funded by the Simons Foundation.
-The Flatiron Institute is a division of the Simons Foundation.
-VKM is a co-founder and shareholder of Menten AI, a peptide therapeutics company that uses advanced optimizers.}
+The Flatiron Institute is a division of the Simons Foundation.}